cvan/cbir-portal/README.md

     ./manage.py runserver

+Global variables are defined in `settings.py`.

-The paths and global constants can be modified in `settings.py`.
+The paths to the CBIR package are defined in `environment.py` and `settings.py`.